mzrghorbani/tsp/README.md

 	2. Clone the TSP repository from GitHub.
 	3. Change the directory to the cloned repository.
 	4. Run `python tsp.py` first, and then,
-	5. Run `python tsp.py --visualise` to visualise the routing process.
+	5. Run `python tsp.py true` to visualise the routing process.

 # Instructions (with-mpi):